Calling All Cars (The Sopranos): Synopsis

-At Junior's trial, the judge denies Melvoin's motion to dismiss on the grounds of mental incompetence.
+Junior starts to exhibit more symptoms of dementia.
+However, at his trial the judge denies Melvoin's motion to dismiss on the grounds of mental incompetence.
 Bobby reassures Junior that they will get to a juror.

 Tony has a sitdown in New York City with Carmine and Johnny, who demand 40% of the profits of his HUD scam.
 Tony walks out but phones with a counter-offer of 5.5%, which Carmine rejects.
 On Carmine's orders, Joey Peeps and an associate beat up "Vic the Appraiser," who works for Tony, and tell him to start working for Carmine.
 Vic later gets beaten up again, this time by Vito and an associate, to convince him to work for the Soprano family.

 Alone with Silvio, Tony raises the possibility of reaching out to Carmine's son, Little Carmine, in Florida through their old friend Beansie Gaeta.
 He voices his suspicion to Silvio that Paulie is leaking information to Johnny, and they agree not to tell him about the trip.
 In fact, Johnny is still treating Paulie as if they are confidants, hinting that there might be a change of leadership in New Jersey.
 "Carmine won't forget you," he says.

 In Miami, Tony meets with Little Carmine, who agrees to travel home and talk to his father.
 Tony threatens action against New York should negotiations fail to yield results.

-Tony dreams: He follows Ralphie to an old house.
+That night, Tony dreams: He follows Ralphie to an old house.
+Ralphie disappears; Tony then sees himself as an Italian-American immigrant, coming for a masonry job at the house.
 Before he enters, he sees a female figure with a shadowy face resembling his mother walking downstairs.
-He enters — then wakes up short of breath, sweaty, and startled.
-He goes out to his hotel balcony, into the bright Miami sun.
+He enters — and wakes up short of breath, sweaty, and startled.
+He goes out to the balcony, into the bright Miami sun, and stares at the ocean.